 Period 4 – 3:00-4:00 pm

 It’s exciting to discover hidden passions!
 Every day will feature different topics, led by an enthusiastic mix of campers and staff.
-We might explore pond wildlife, couple dances, cooperative games, Irish sets, etc. It’s unpredictable and fun!
-Talk with Sarah-Hadley about the special session you’d love to lead, or the topic that you’d love to explore.
+We might explore pond wildlife, couple dances, cooperative games, Irish sets… it’s unpredictable and fun.
+Let us know about the special session you’d love to lead or the topic that you’d love to explore.

 Dance Terminology